The Bacteria You've Never Heard Of That Promotes Weight Loss

 The blood sugar balance bacteria you've never heard of.

-First isolated in 2004, research shows that copious amounts of A. muciniphila can profoundly improve metabolic disorders associated with obesity, diabetes, liver diseases, and heart-related diseases.
-For certain people—like those with high body weight, body mass index (BMI), elevated cholesterol levels, and abnormal fasting blood glucose levels—the amounts of A. muciniphila are lower than for healthier people.
+First isolated in 2004, research shows that copious amounts of A. muciniphila can profoundly improve metabolic disorders1 associated with obesity, diabetes, liver diseases, and heart-related diseases.
+For certain people—like those with high body weight, body mass index (BMI), elevated cholesterol levels, and abnormal fasting blood glucose levels—the amounts of A. muciniphila are lower than for healthier people2.

 What the research says about A. muciniphila.